 California offers so much for eloping couples who want an adventurous elopement.
-There’s an endless variety in landscapes and scenery, boasting nine stunning national parks and hundreds of beautiful state parks.
+There’s an endless variety in landscapes and scenery, boasting nine stunning national parks and hundreds of state parks.
 Whether you’re from the golden coast or you’re planning a destination adventure wedding, we created this California elopement guide as a resource for the best places to elope in California and how to get married in California.

 Marriage licenses are valid for 90 days after issuance.
 You must apply in person at the county clerk’s office.
 You will receive your license when you apply and there is no waiting period.
 You’re required to have an officiant and one witness.
 Application fees vary by county.